How to Increase WordPress Memory Limit

 Use the memory extend plugin

 Other than editing wp-config.php, PHP.ini, and .htaccess files, you can extend the limit by utilizing the WP memory increase plugin.
-There are numerous memory extend plugins such as WPMemory, WP Tools, etc. These plugins let you increase limits without touching your memory limit files.
+There are numerous memory extend plugins such as WPMemory, WP Tools, etc. These WordPress memory limit plugins let you increase limits without touching your memory limit files.
 It is a friendly process for beginners and non-coders.
 So, try to optimize the memory limit by adopting a memory extend plugin if you want to avoid coding hassle.

 Through hosting provider